 Sadly, the local Fire Temple could not prevent the fire which ravaged most of the city in 1938 (more details down below).
 While today the temple still stands, the courtyard is home to some modern restaurants.

 Tianxin Pavilion is where you can find Changsha’s ancient city walls.
 The pavilion itself dates back to the 14th century, while a modern garden surrounds the whole area.
 Probably in part due to the ¥32 RMB entrance fee, Tianxin Pavilion doesn’t get many tourists.
 But that just makes it even more appealing to those hoping to escape the crowds.

 Inside the pavilion, visitors will find plaques detailing the history of ancient Han dynasty battles that occurred here, back when the first city wall was made of mud.
 The pavilion itself did not exist until the Ming dynasty, however.
-And in recent history, the pavilion and city walls played a major role in events of the 19th century Taiping Pavilion.
+And in recent history, the pavilion and city walls played a major role in events of the 19th century Taiping Rebellion.

 During the Battle of Changsha which took place in the 1850’s, Taiping forces launched fire arrows over the city walls.
 And while Qing forces were distracted, the Taiping army were building underground tunnels.
 During some intense fighting, gunpowder buried by Taiping forces exploded, blowing large holes in the walls.

 Fortunately for the Qing army, reinforcements began to surround the Taiping rebels from the outside, causing them to flee.
 But the Taiping army returned once again, and they were eventually repelled by canons moved to the walls from other parts of the city.

 Eventually, the Taiping army did manage to take Changsha in 1855, but they were kicked out just a year later by a local militia known as the Xiang Army.
 Miraculously, the wooden pavilion mostly survived intact throughout all the fighting.